You want smart political talk without the meltdowns?

 Could not agree more.

-This is just a bunch of fear mongering from right-wing bigots.
+This is just a bunch of fear-mongering from right-wing bigots.

 I mean, pretty powerful.

-Uh uh sadly for her, is she has become my unofficial uh advisor on health, wellness, and and fitness, and man, she is tough, tough as nails.
+Sadly for her, she has become my unofficial advisor on health, wellness, and fitness.

-Uh, also joining us, Jennifer Say, founder and CEO of XXXY, an athletic sports brand dedicated to protecting women in sports.
+Also joining us, Jennifer Say, founder and CEO of XXXY, an athletic sports brand dedicated to protecting women in sports.

 How did that happen?

-No, that that was just good luck, Sean.
+No, that was just good luck, Sean.

-Well, it's just it's just it's kizmit.
+Well, it's just, it's just, it's kismet.

-It was our in instantaneous connection that facilitated my ability to infiltrate your life, and you antagonized me on national TV about 20 times.
+It was our instantaneous connection that facilitated my ability to infiltrate your life.

 I did.

-It was really you know what?
+It was really, you know what?

-I gotta apologize.
+I got to apologize.

 You were very kind to do it.

-I didn't think I would like it as much as what I was eating, and I like it as much, if not more.
+I didn't think I would like it as much as what I was eating.

 You have changed my life for the better.

-I appreciate I appreciate you caring enough to tell me.
+I appreciate you caring enough to tell me.

-I sent it because you have been so gracious and so lovely and so kind with your time and your platforms, and it was a just a tiny thing I could do to reciprocate and show my appreciation.
+I sent it because you have been so gracious and so lovely and so kind with your time and your platforms.

 So I hope your listeners really understand what an incredible person you are on and off the camera.

-Um, you you'd be you'd be shocked what some of your old friends on the left think.
+Well, you'd be shocked what some of your old friends on the left think.

-Um, and like you, I sat back and and watched in admiration because she took on this fight and she took a lot of heat when she'd go to college campuses, and she played a very big role in this, and it was a courageous role.
+And like you, I sat back and watched in admiration because she took on this fight and she took a lot of heat when she'd go to college campuses.

-And it shouldn't have had to this should not have taken such courage and and she shouldn't have had to face that much hostility.
+And it shouldn't have had to this should not have taken such courage and she shouldn't have had to face that much hostility.

-You know, that's the great irony about the left is that they love to profess their enduring empathy that knows no limits, and they have become the bullies.
+You know, that's the great irony about the left is that they love to profess their enduring empathy that knows no limits.

-They're the ones that attack people, they're the ones that are not tolerant of differences in opinion, and the way they went after her was flat out disturbing and disgusting.
+And the way they went after her was flat out disturbing and disgusting.

-And it was when I started to hear the attacks on athletes like Riley and and there was uh a Canadian weightlifter whose last name I forget, it's like Holly something, Canadian power lifter who got kicked out of her own sport for complaining that a biological male had taken all the titles in in uh a personal power lift for squat.
+It's like Holly Something, Canadian powerlifter who got kicked out of her own sport for complaining that a biological male had taken all the titles in a personal, a power lift for squat.

-I think it was squat press, and I can't remember the third lift, forgive me.
+I think it was squat, press, and I can't remember the third lift, forgive me, because this was a little while ago.

-But those two things together really woke me up to how crazy and aggressive and vicious the extreme factions on the left were becoming Because Sean, you actually said it yourself.
+But those two things together really woke me up to how crazy and aggressive and vicious the extreme factions on the left were becoming.

 Most Democrats don't agree with biological males in women's sports.